0x20/hackerspace-blueprint/pact/README.md

  * When you are using tools/infrastructure from the space, you are effectively borrowing that item from the community.
  * Return borrowed items promptly in the same or better condition than when borrowed.
  * If you borrow it, return it.
-If you damage or lose it: follow 2.2.2
+If you damage or lose it: follow 2.2.2.
  * So when using something, clean it afterwards and put it back in it's place.
  * If you  are not trained to use tool $FOO, don't use tool $FOO but ask an expert to teach you first.
  * If you use one of the public workstations, please shut it off when you are done.
- * if you use the printer, please deposit some cash to pay for consumables
+ * if you use the printer, please deposit some cash to pay for consumables.

 **Space property that requires you to follow a workshop before use**